 Table 2: Languages considered under Devanagari LGR

-Despite of being classified under EGIDS Scale 5, Boro language is also considered under the Devanagari LGR as it is one of the scheduled languages of India and is widely spoken.
+Despite being classified under EGIDS Scale 5, the Boro language is also considered under the Devanagari LGR as it is one of the scheduled languages of India and is widely spoken.

-Apart from the above-mentioned languages, Braj, Dhundari, Mundari, Kharia have also been considered for the analysis.
+Apart from the above-mentioned languages, Braj, Dhundari, Mundari, and Kharia have also been considered for the analysis.

-Case of Sanskrit:
+Case of Sanskrit

 Sanskrit is generally perceived as an archaic language used only in ancient religious texts.
 However, it is worth noting that there is a quite vibrant and active user community of Sanskrit in India which practices Sanskrit on day to day basis.
 Sanskrit is still taught in schools under various State and Central educational boards.
 There is increasing use of Sanskrit on social media as well.
 The same is reflected in EGIDS scale where Sanskrit is categorized in Scale 4 indicating status of the language as “Educational”.